 You are welcome to ask any questions about confidentiality or security, related to our work together, either before we begin working together, or during our work together.

 In terms of this website, I do not store or publish any personal details about anyone I work with, or have worked with in the past, as a counsellor or supervisor.
-The exception would be if you have signed up to receive notifications from the website, whereby I will hold your email address and the name you have chosen to use for this purpose.
+The exception would be if you have signed up to receive notifications from the website, whereby I will hold your email address and the name you have chosen to use for this purpose; you can opt out at any time.
 Other than specific, and unusual, circumstances described in the agreement, I never pass on your personal details to a third party.